top of page

 SATs – how are they marked?

 Scores are given on a scale of 80 to 120 - with a score of 100 or more meaning a pupil is meeting the expected governmental standard (but this equates to different marks for each paper).
-Key stage 1 SATs are marked by teachers within the school; key stage 2 SATs are sent away to be marked externally.
+Key stage 2 SATs are sent away to be marked externally.

 SATs – do parents get the results?